ChopsII/cpp-from-scratch/content/lessons/lesson2.md

 ### Example 2 Questions

 1. what would happen if we removed the assignment expression?
+1. do you see any errors or warnings as a result of removing the assignment expression?

 Note that uninitialised variables tend to only be an issue with the built-in types, which is a result of